Which Life Skills to Teach and How to Teach Them

 I was pretty proud when the teacher of my then 12 year old asked a money question:

-They have their own money and are currently saving for technology they want.
+They have their own money and are currently saving for the technology they want as well as a car and some experiences.
 They buy art supplies and things they really want rather than wasting a lot of their money on junk food.
 When I was a kid, I blew so much of my pocket money on junk.

 That’s not to say they haven’t done that.
 They have.
 But now, they have learnt those lessons young and have clear goals.